andoriyaprashant/Swoofy/README.md

 - [just_audio](https://pub.dev/packages/just_audio): A powerful audio player package for Flutter.
 - [permission_handler](https://pub.dev/packages/permission_handler): A package to handle permission requests.

+## hacktoberfest

+We're actively participating in Hacktoberfest and would love to see your contributions.
+To get started:

+1. Make sure your GitHub account is registered for Hacktoberfest.
+2. Find an issue that you'd like to work on from our [Issues][(https://github.com/andoriyaprashant/Swoofy/issues)] section.
+3. Fork this repository and create a new branch for your work.
+4. Make your changes, following our guidelines in the Contributing Guidelines.
+5. Submit a pull request with a clear description of your changes.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.
 Make sure to follow the [Contributing guidelines]([CONTRIBUTING.md]).